xrd/BuildingToolsWithGithubBook/support/jekyll-parser/_posts/2003-03-23-beautiful-belize.md

 the Exotic Sauce and grabbed a bottle, pointing it out to him as well, and then the Sweet Orange Hot Sauce.
-We were truly in Hot Sauce Heaven. a fellow connisour to share a brief moment, in such an exotic locale as this supermarket.He smiles as he walks away toward the front of the store, as I inspect some caribbean canned goods, on the other side of the aisle. when I head toward the front to checkout, Mary is no where to be found.
+We were truly in Hot Sauce Heaven. a fellow connisour to share a brief moment, in such an exotic locale as this supermarket.

+He smiles as he walks away toward the front of the store, as I inspect some caribbean canned goods, on the other side of the aisle. when I head toward the front to checkout, Mary is no where to be found.
 I know she can't